Michigan dam failures force 10,000 to evacuate and could leave one city under 9 feet of water

 "We were back at home and starting to feel comfortable that things were calming down," said Catherine Sias, who lives about 1 mile from the Edenville Dam and first left home early Tuesday morning.
 "All of a sudden we heard the fire truck sirens going north toward the dam."

-"Dow Michigan Operations is working with its tenants and Midland County officials and will continue to closely monitor the water levels on the Tittabawassee River," Schikorra said.

-In 2018, the Federal Energy Regulatory Commission revoked the license of the company that operated the Edenville Dam due to non-compliance issues that included spillway capacity and the inability to pass the most severe flood reasonably possible in the area.
+In 2018, the Federal Energy Regulatory Commission, FERC, revoked the license of the company that operated the Edenville Dam, Boyce Hydro Power, due to non-compliance issues that included spillway capacity — essentially an overflow valve — and the inability to pass the most severe flood reasonably possible in the area.

+In its revocation proposal, FERC wrote that Boyce had a "long history of non-compliance," and listed numerous offenses.
+The commission's "primary concern" however, was Boyce's "longstanding failure to address the project's inadequate spillway capacity."
+According to FERC's 2018 proposal, the spillway was only designed to handle "approximately 50 percent" of potential flooding.

+"(Boyce) failed to increase the capacity of spillways to enable them to pass the probable maximum flood (PMF) as required by Regional Engineer directives," FERC wrote.
+And further warned that "failure of the Edenville dam could result in the loss of human life and the destruction of property and infrastructure."

 There were 19 high hazard dams in unsatisfactory or poor condition in Michigan in 2018, ranking 20th among the 45 states and Puerto Rico for which The Associated Press obtained condition assessments.